eArmada8/kuro_mdl_tool/README.md

 ## Credits:
 99.9% of my understanding of the MDL format comes from the reverse engineering work of Julian Uy (github.com/uyjulian), and specifically his MDL to GLTF convertor: https://gist.github.com/uyjulian/9a9d6395682dac55d113b503b1172009

-The code to decrypt and decompress CLE assets comes from KuroTools (https://github.com/nnguyen259/KuroTools), and I also looked through MDL convertor in KuroTools by TwnKey (github.com/TwnKey) to understand the MDL format.
+The code to decrypt and decompress CLE assets comes from KuroTools (https://github.com/nnguyen259/KuroTools), and I also looked through MDL convertor in KuroTools by TwnKey (github.com/TwnKey) to understand the MDL format.  weskeryiu also provided many insights into the MDL format via in-game experimentation, and helped find numerous bugs in these scripts.

 None of this would be possible without the work of DarkStarSword and his amazing 3DMigoto-Blender plugin, of course.

-I am very thankful for uyjulian, TwnKey, DarkStarSword, the KuroTools team and the Kiseki modding discord for their brilliant work and for sharing that work so freely.
+I am very thankful for uyjulian, TwnKey, weskeryiu, DarkStarSword, the KuroTools team and the Kiseki modding discord for their brilliant work and for sharing that work so freely.

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.